Small Cell Lung Cancer: The Basics

 - The biopsy may be done using a bronchoscopy (a small camera passed down your throat into the lungs) or by surgery.

-A pathology report sums up these results and is sent to your healthcare provider, usually 5-10 days after the biopsy.
-This report is an important part of planning your treatment.
+A pathology report sums up these results and is sent to your healthcare provider, usually 5 to 10 days after the biopsy.
+This report helps guide your treatment plan.
 You can ask for a copy of your report for your records.

 Staging Small Cell Lung Cancer